 Many Chinese restaurants and vegetarian restaurants already know one of the best secrets to the perfect vegetarian drumstick: It's May Wah brand vegetarian chicken meat.
 These little drumsticks come on a wooden dowel and can be baked or fried just like regular chicken.
 Their storefront is located in New York City, but several health food stores also stock their vegetarian meat products, mostly in the northeast.
 If you can't find a supplier, you can check out their vast online stock of dozens of vegetarian meats and order online.

-I really don't know why these things aren't more widely available - they are so amazing they really should be flying off the shelves.
-At least they do when I'm around!
-This would be my number one favorite vegan meat substitute, if only I could have it more often!
+We really don't know why these May Wah "Chicken Legs" Drumsticks aren't more widely available - they are so amazing they really should be flying off the shelves.
+At least they do when we're around!
+This would be our number one favorite vegan meat substitute, if only we could have it more often!